Spin excitations of half-doped bilayer manganites: intermediate phase: Introduction

-For three-dimensional perovskite manganites, in 1955 Goodenough~\cite{Goodenough} predicted the magnetic, charge and orbital ordering for \Com{La}{1-x}{B}{x} valid in the whole doping range: $ 0\leqslant x \leqslant 1$, based on his hypothesis of covalent/semicovalent bonds and the Zener double-exchange~\cite{Zener} picture.
+In his seminal work of 1955, Goodenough~\cite{Goodenough} predicted the magnetic, charge and orbital ordering for \Com{La}{1-x}{B}{x}, valid in the whole doping range: $ 0\leqslant x \leqslant 1$, based on his hypothesis of covalent/semicovalent bonds and the Zener double-exchange~\cite{Zener} picture.
 In particular, at half-doping ($x=0.5$) he proposed the antiferromagnetic CE phase.
 This phase is characterized by an arrangement of charges and spins, such that in the MnO$_2$ planes the \Mn{(3.5-\delta)} and \Mn{(3.5+\delta)} ions, where $\delta=0.5$ is a measure of the Mn-charge disproportionation (CD), form a checkerboard pattern and equal charges are stacked one above the other in the direction perpendicular to the planes.
-The spins of \Mn{3} ($S_1$) and \Mn{4} ($S_2$) ions form ferromagnetic zig-zag chains which are antiferromagnetically coupled among them, in the planes and between them.
+The spins of \Mn{3} ($S_1=2$) and \Mn{4} ($S_2=3/2$) ions form ferromagnetic zig-zag chains, which are antiferromagnetically coupled among them, in the planes and between them.
 The corner sites in the zig-zag chains are occupied by \Mn{4}, whereas the bridge sites are occupied by \Mn{3}.
-This charge order seemed to agree with several experimental results.
-Based on synchrotron X-ray diffraction (SXRD) and neutron powder diffraction (ND) data on \Com{La}{0.5}{Ca}{0.5}, Radaelli \emph{et al.}~\cite{Radaelli} proposed a superstructure with three inequivalent Mn sites which could explain their results: two \Mn{3} sites (differing only in the degree of distortion of the MnO$_6$ octahedra they form) and a \Mn{4} one, being the charge order coupled to magnetic and orbital orders.
-Also by SXRD, in \LCom{La}{0.5}{Sr}{1.5} Murakami \emph{et al.}~\cite{Murakami} indicated that they could directly observe the \Mn{3}/\Mn{4} pattern, as well as a simultaneous orbital ordering of the $e_g$ electrons of \Mn{3}.
-However, they were unable to determine univocally the orbital ordering, because they obtained the same results assuming a 3$x^2-r^2$/3$y^2-r^2$ pattern or a $y^2-z^2$/3$z^2-x^2$ one.
-Using X-ray scattering at the Mn K-edge on LaSr$_2$Mn$_2$O$_7$ and \emph{ab-initio} calculations, Di Matteo \emph{et al.}~\cite{Di-Matteo}, concluded the same by showing that the intensity of the forbidden Bragg reflections measured could be attributed to the Jahn-Teller distortions (JTD) of oxygen octahedra, rather than to an orbital ordering of $e_g$ electrons on the \Mn{3} sites.
+This charge order (CO) seemed to agree with several experimental results~\cite{Radaelli,Murakami,Di-Matteo}, which also suggested the simultaneous orbital ordering of the $e_g$ electrons of \Mn{3}.